Centine/panorama9-reader/README.md

 # panorama9-reader
 This project is a sample IOS app that demonstrates how to consume Panorama9s public API.
 The API is documented at http://developer.panorama9.com.
 Given a valid API key, it will show a list of devices, issues and installed software for a single customer.

-The project is intended only as an example and is neither release-ready, or feature complete.
+The project is intended only as an example and is neither release-ready, nor feature complete.

 Technical details:
  - Written in Swift 1.2